CrunchyArtie/pile-de-la-honte-cli/README.md

 make your changes and create a pull request ;-)

+### Keep in mind
+Do not make request or anything else to directly call https://myludo.fr

 ## TODO
 - Create a shared "Continue ?" question.
 - Add Header.